jiashangliu30/jiashangliu30/README.md

 - 👨‍🎓 Penn State Alum: Bachelor in Landscape Architecture & Bachelor of Art in Economics
 - ⚡ I’m passinate about UX & design analytics
 - 💬 intersting fact about me?
 - ....
-Well, I transitioned from working as a landscape architect in a studio, to a UX designer in a start-up, now data analyst
+Well, I transitioned from working as a landscape architect in a studio, to a Product designer & Analyst in a start-up, now data analyst